Recovery Coaching a Harm Reduction Pathway©

-CEU approved in: NC, TN, WV, NH, NY, TX, MD, PA, NV, MN
+NC, TN, WV, NH, NY, TX, PA, NV, MN

 About This Training

 Tens of thousands of people are trained as peer recovery coaches; many now work in a rapidly growing and changing Peer Recovery Support Services field across a wide variety of service settings.
-Several of the key tenets in peer recovery coaching are: ‘Meet people where they are at’; ‘You are in recovery when you say you are’; and ‘There are many pathways to recovery’.
+Some of the key tenets in peer recovery coaching are: ‘Meet people where they are at’; ‘You are in recovery when you say you are’; and ‘There are many pathways to recovery’.
 Still, harm reduction as a pathway to and of recovery from addiction remains widely misunderstood.
 Abstinence-based pathways have for decades dominated the helping services of addiction recovery.
-Recovery coaches may struggle with coaching a harm reduction pathway for many reasons, including: Lack of understanding about harm reduction; personal, institutional, and cultural bias; and/or lack of exposure to people achieving recovery outcomes through harm-reduction-based means.
+Recovery coaches may struggle with supporting a harm reduction pathway for many reasons, including: Lack of understanding about harm reduction; personal, institutional, and cultural bias; and/or lack of exposure to people achieving recovery outcomes through harm-reduction-based means.

 Recovery Coaching a Harm Reduction Pathway© comes just in time for a new phase in recovery coaching development alongside a swelling harm reduction movement across North America.
 A handful of leaders in both the peer recovery supports and harm reduction movements collaborated to bring this curriculum to its current form.
 RCHRP utilizes adult learning theory concepts and modalities to address knowledge, attitudes, practices, access to resources, and coaching skills.
 As this training explores sensitive topics, its design and delivery are highly trauma-informed.
 Each class becomes a safe place for self-examination and practice from the outset.